vanillaes/interpolate/README.md

 const Interpolate = require('interpolate-es/dist/interpolate-es.cjs');
 ```

-## Bundling

-A ES module bundle is included under `dist/interpolate-es.esm.js` and is defined as the `pkg.modules` entry point.

 ## Typings

 Typings are generated from JSDoc using Typescript.
 They are 100% compatible with VSCode Intellisense and will work seamlessly with Typescript.